JoaoGuimaraes22/2020-Todo/Roadmap Diagram/Backend/Initial Learning/Learn a language/Functional Language/C#/Learn the language/Documentation/18. Classes/README.md

 - When you define a class, you define a blueprint for a data type;
 - Objects are instances of a class;
+- Defines the kinds of data and the functionality their objects will have
 - The methods and variables that constitute a class are called members of the class;

 **Defining a class:**